 SOME OLDER NEWS ITEMS, FOR INTEREST

 Crest Nicholson won a Civic Design Award for the completed first and second phases of their Market Quarter development.
 The Award recognised the skilful placement of housing within the Conservation Area, the neighbourly qualities of the development and for creating an attractive urban setting with a distinct sense of place.

 David Kemp, then President of the Civic Society, presented the plaque to Nicholas Davies, Director of Design & Planning, Crest Nicholson, at the award ceremony held at Somerhill.

 Time to Clean up our Act on Litter

-The CPRE announced a national campaign concerning litter.
+The CPRE announced a national campaign some years ago concerning litter.
 Although the starting point is that people should not drop litter, unfortunately litter does get dropped and the CPRE have campaigned for concerted action by central and local government and other enforcement bodies to clean up litter and fly-tipping.
 The Tonbridge Civic Society strongly supports their campaign.

 Cycleway from Tonbridge Castle to Penshurst Place

 The cycleway to Penshurst has become very popular.
 It is used by all age groups but families with young children find its off-road features especially attractive.
 The route has been devised and constructed by TMBC's Leisure Services, with a great deal of active encouragement and co-operation by Mr Scott, Estates Manager of Penshurst Place.